FritzViljoen/FritzViljoen.github.io/_posts/2019-06-15-cinderella-part-2.md

 {% include figure image_path = "assets/images/posts/hh-snippit_6.jpg" %}

-As the saying goes, Location Location Location, rental property is highly subject to area.
-Comparing the properties only on a price per room basis would result in only looking at opportunities in low income areas.
-However, we have at our disposal the Suburb of all the listings.
-By calculating the suburb median price and median Price per room, the value Suburbs would be ranked.
+### Location, Location, Location

-Python code block:
+As the saying goes, rental yield is highly subject to Location.
+Comparing the properties only on a price per room basis would result in only looking at opportunities in low socio-economic areas.
+However, by calculating the suburb median price and median price per room, the properties can be ranked comparatively in each suburb.

 ```python
 grouping = ['Suburb', 'Region','Beds']

 rentalStats_df = pd.DataFrame()